 New Immigration Changes to Tier 2

-What are the new changes to the Tier 2 category that have taken effect this month, October 2019?
+What are the new Immigration Changes to Tier 2 category that have taken effect this month, October 2019?

 - Shortage Occupation List (SOL) Expansion